xrochoa/scaffolder/README.md

     └── index.html
 ```

----
 ## Support:
-* This package was built using bash script.
-You'll have to become a wizard to make it work outside of Unix...or just check out cygwin, shx or other similar tools.
+* This package was built using bash script and shelljs.
+Anything outside of that is not supported.